Mrekyle/ci-project-5/README.md

 Testing the html is a vital part of web development, To ensure that all features and parts of a website function as intended by the developer.
 <br>

-Deployed website showing errors.
-But only due to the django syntax inside of the html file.
-And the validation tool used not understanding or working with such syntax.
+Deployed application showing no errors on the home page.
+All pages tested under the same conditions using the same validation tools.
+All showing the same results with no errors present.
 <br>
 <img alt="Html testing" height="300px" src="static/media/readme/lighthouse.png">

 <br>
 Despite errors being shown in the validation tools.
 No errors due to html are present.
 The errors are due to the validation tools not working with the django/python syntax.
 This can be avoided by using different validation middlewares that are designed to work with django and python.
+This was the result of testing each page individually inside a validator.
+Which then contains the django and python code.
 <br>
 <img alt="Html testing Errors" height="300px" src="static/media/readme/html-error.png">